NullTale/VolFx/README.md

 ---

-Add `VolFx` feature to UrpRenderer add post-process passes to it, control via volume profile <br>
+Add `VolFxProc` feature to UrpRenderer add post-process passes to it, control via volume profile <br>

 ![_Urp](https://github.com/NullTale/VolFx/assets/1497430/21dda2ff-c82e-4d46-8335-d542fc53428c) <br>
 <sup>* optionally configure the render event, source with output and volume mask</sup>

-`VolBuffers` feature can be used to collect specific object to a texture to provide some vfx texture source<br>
+`VolFxBuffers` feature can be used to collect specific object to a texture to provide some texture source<br>
-that can be post processed at runtime and used later throug a shader
+that can be post processed at runtime and used later throug a shader for effects or what ever

 ![image](https://github.com/NullTale/VolFx/assets/1497430/9288c212-c6c2-486b-b699-940eacc11a53)